nati-friedman/part3-phonebook-backend/part0/new note diagram/diagram.md

     participant browser
     participant server

+    Note right of browser: Form data sent to the server as the body of the request

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
-    Note right of browser: form data sent to the server as the body of the request activate server
+    activate server
-    Note right of browser: the server creates a new note object and adds it to the notes array server-->>browser: HTTP status code 302 Found (URL redirect) deactivate server
+    Note right of browser: The server creates a new note object and adds it to the notes array server-->>browser: HTTP status code 302 Found (URL redirect) deactivate server